crypticsoft/kwes-react-forms/README.md

 This is a dynamic form library that extends the [kwesforms.com](https://kwesforms.com/docs/v2/form-components) form components.
 Allowing you to use a simple data object or JSON configuration to render field groups and columns.

 ### Why use this library?
-You can go ahead and generate static forms manually but who wants to do that?
-You can also spend time looking at the dozen of JS libraries that handle all of the validation and rendering aspects, but have fun with that too.
-Or you can just let Kwesforms handle the typical form validation and respones.
+_You can go ahead and generate static forms manually but who wants to do that?_
+_You can also spend time looking at the dozen of JS libraries that handle all of the validation and rendering aspects, but have fun with that too._

+Or you can just let `Kwesforms`` handle the typical form validation and respones.
+That's what inspired this library is to create forms without the validation hassle.
+The library has since been extended to allow for a custom form action and submit handler (function) so it can be used more generically and fallback to built-in browser validation.

 [Kwesforms](https://kwesforms.com/pricing) does have some additional customization features with their paid plan(s) for showing / hiding fields.
 This library really is focused on common use-cases and might be best served for those or as a starting point to generate forms you can extend further, if you needed to with their paid plans.